Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Methods

 where we have used an Iverson bracket for the indicator function.
 The corresponding positive contribution score $s^{+}_n$ is analogous:

-This readily generalizes to multiple classes, but we restrict our experiments here to the binary case.

-Figure~\ref{fig:BLADE} illustrates the approach.
-This decomposition then affords us considerable flexibility in defining loss constraints to bias the filter weights according to the granularity of the available labels, and/or according to other priors we may have regarding our data.
+This decomposition then affords considerable flexibility in defining loss constraints to bias the filter weights according to the granularity of the available labels, and/or according to other priors we may have regarding our data.